Lauchmelder23/Mathematics_for_Physicists/README.md

    5.1 Metric and Normed spaces
    5.2 Sequences, Series and Limits
    5.3 Open and Closed Sets
-   5.4 ????
-   5.5 Continuiuty
+   5.4 Continuiuty
-   5.6 Convergence of Function Sequences
+   5.5 Convergence of Function Sequences

 6. Differential Calculus for Functions with multiple Variables
    6.1 Partial and Total Differentiability